eliamue/foundations-prep-april-2021/03-putting-it-all-together-js-and-the-dom/exercises/LAB-03a-better-name-tag.md

 Clicking the color buttons changes the background color of then nametag | +1 Add pronouns to the nametag | +1
 Give the user the option to change the font | +1
+Tell the user how many times they've changed the name | +1